How Companies Can Lead With Purpose During a Time of Change

 Moderator: Stephanie Mehta, Editor-in-Chief, Fast Company

-Featured Guests: Tom Wilson, Chairman, President and CEO, The Allstate Corporation
+Featured Guests: Thomas J. Wilson, Chairman, President and CEO, The Allstate Corporation

 The U.S. Chamber of Commerce Foundation’s Business Solves Corporate Citizenship Conference and Awards explores the evolving role of business in society, and how the private sector can bring innovative solutions to the forefront during challenging times.